AllStarLink/ASL3-Manual/docs/config/iax_conf.md

 # iax.conf
 iax.conf (`/etc/asterisk/iax.conf`) is where the primary authentication of connections to a node (Asterisk) takes place.

-When IAX2 protocol connection requests are made to Asterisk, it figures out what context applies based on the incoming request, then forwards the processing to the relative context in `extensions.conf` if the call/connection is allowed to proceed for further processing.
+When IAX2 protocol connection requests are made, Asterisk figures out what context applies based on the incoming request.
+Asterisk then forwards the processing to the relative context in `extensions.conf` if the call/connection is allowed to proceed for further processing.

 See also [config file templating](../adv-topics/conftmpl.md/#asterisk-templates).